• About Us

 • Transfer to a baking pan and place in the oven.
 Follow the same steps for cooking the remaining potstickers.

-• Serve pot stickers hot, and accompanied with the Ginger-Soy Dipping Sauce.
+• Serve pot stickers once with the ginger-soy dipping sauce.

 Notes